 Turbocharger vibration may indicate turbine damage or contamination

 Vibrations of the turbocharger itself during start up indicates a rotor imbalance, which can be caused by contamination or a foreign object damage.
-If the vibration is excessive it won’t be resolved by normal cleaning during operation, and in this case it’s time to stop the engine and contact an ABB Turbocharging service station.
+If the vibration is excessive, it won’t be resolved by normal cleaning during operation, and in this case it’s time to stop the engine and contact an Accelleron service station.

 Turbocharger speed variation may indicate contamination

 A drop or increase in speed may indicate contamination of the turbine.
-If cleaning according to ABB Turbocharging’s instruction does not help, the problem could also be a leak in the gas piping, charge air ducts or damage of the turbocharger’s rotor.
+If cleaning according to Accelleron’s instruction does not help, the problem could also be a leak in the gas piping, charge air ducts or damage of the turbocharger’s rotor.

 Strange noises indicate the turbocharger is in operation close to surge limit

-Strange noises are an indication that your turbocharger is in operation close to its surge limit.
+Strange noises are an indication that your turbocharger in operation is close to its surge limit.
 Bangs or coughing noises are caused by surging.
-Sporadic surge blows can occur when the engine load is reduced quickly – such as when you’re maneuvering.
+Sporadic surge blows can occur when the engine load is reduced quickly – such as when you’re manoeuvring.

 If this is experienced periodically or continuously, the operator should slowly reduce speed and stop the engine.
-At the next occasion, the turbocharger should be assessed by an ABB Turbocharging service station, as the forces acting during surging may cause damage to compressor and bearings.
+At the next occasion, the turbocharger should be assessed by an Accelleron service station, as the forces acting during surging may cause damage to compressor and bearings.

 Ensure the turbine and compressor are cleaned according to our recommendations